-15) Audits of public procurements may address many different objectives.
+15) Audits of public procurement may address many different objectives.
 In each audit the auditor will need to identify the responsible party as well as the intended users of the audit report.
-The auditor will also need to select the subject matter and identify the relevant criteria.
-The auditor measure or evaluate the subject matter against these criteria in order to reach the conclusion that will be reported to the intended users.
+The auditor will also need to identify clear audit objectives, determine the criteria that will be used to assess performance or compliance; identify relevant sources of information and specific data needed; and identify methodology(ies) to evaluate that data against the stated criteria.
 The following paragraphs aim to support auditors in identifying the responsible party and intended users as well as the subject matter and criteria of their audit.